 CHARTER SCHOOL STUDENTS:

-Transportation for students will be provided after the school district receives the “Enrollment Notification Forms” from the charter school your child attends.
+Transportation for students will be provided after the school district receives the “Enrollment Notification Forms” and the transportation request form from the charter school your child attends.
 The schools also provides the district with all changes of address.
 Bus information may be obtained by registering for Traversa 360 .
 Data will be released mid-August.

 NON-PUBLIC SCHOOL STUDENTS:

-Transportation for students will be provided after the school district receives the “Enrollment Notification Forms” or rosters from the non-public school your child attends.
+Transportation for students will be provided after the school district receives the “Enrollment Notification Forms” or rosters and the transportation request form from the non-public school your child attends.
 Bus information may be obtained by registering for Traversa 360 .
 Data will be released mid-August.

 Woodland Hills School District provides transportation to and from “Approved for Transportation” daycare facilities that are within the borders of Woodland Hills School District dependent upon bus seat availability.
 Requests must be submitted annually, in writing, on the “Request for Alternate Bus Assignment Form”.
 It may be mailed to the Transportation Office 531 Jones Avenue North Braddock PA 15104, faxed to 412-271-6657, or emailed to email@example.com